wayne8798/spicychinese/README.md

 Python scripts that find bilingual users on Twitter and crawl their tweets.

 Note:
 The Stanford word segmenter library is not included in this repo.
 Please visit the link above, download it, and then unzip the contents into liwcchain/.
+We use version 2014-01-04 for this project.